eman/iotrelay/README.rst

 data to Internet connected hosts.

 Internet of Things Relay is an application and framework for gathering data from sources and relaying it to destinations.
+It is somewhat like publish/subscribe except that it's geared more toward devices that are unable to initiate a connection (they must be polled to get at their data).

 IoT Relay provides basic setup and matches data sources with interested handlers.
 The rest of the work is left to plugins.